Singond/Latex-csvtabular/README.md

 This is the optional position argument passed to the resulting `tabular`.
 Its value can be `t`, `c` or `b` (see the `tabular` environment).

+### `from`
+The zero-based index of the first line in the CSV file to be present in the output.
+Lines before this number are ignored.
+This number must be smaller than the first break specified in the `breaks` option.

+Leaving this option unspecified is equal to setting it to `1` (if the header line is being ignored), or `0` (if the header line is not being ignored).

 Examples
 ========